 - Academic Advising

 - All undergraduate Ross elective courses including Ross Global Experience offerings, even those that don’t count toward the Minor in Business.
 Note: that registration in fixed and floating core BBA courses will not be allowed.
 Additionally, some Ross courses may require instructor consent (to ensure prerequisites are met, and seats for Minor students may be limited).

 - All Kresge Library Resources, including Course Syllabi Archive, Faculty working papers, business databases and periodicals, and job search engines such as WetFeet.com and Vault.com

 - Access to the Career Resources tab on iMpact (http://www.bus.umich.edu/MyiMpact/Career.aspx), including

 - Using online tools for self-assessment, developing a resume and brand, networking, interview preparation, negotiation, and career exploration

-- Posting a resume to Ross iMpact site
+- Creating a resume in the Ross iMpact site

 - Viewing job postings, networking hours, and recruitment events

 - Receiving iMpact messages from recruiters

 - Corporate presentations, networking hours and recruiting events at Ross

-- Career workshops on and information sessions conducted by Career Services Staff
+- Career workshops and information throughout the career and search process conducted by Career Services Staff

 - Printing allocations